 Aga Khan Student get ready for The Future Leaders Exchange, USA

-Three students from the Aga Khan School (AKS), Osh have been accepted to The Future Leaders Exchange (FLEX) program as finalists for the 2017-2018 academic year.
+A student from the Aga Khan School (AKS), Osh, Kyrgyz Republic has been accepted to The Future Leaders Exchange (FLEX) program in the USA for the 2017-2018 academic year.

 The Future Leaders Exchange (FLEX) program is a competitive, merit-based scholarship program funded by the U.S. Department of State.
 FLEX students who pass multiple rounds of testing earn a scholarship to spend an academic year in the United States living with a volunteer host family and attending a U.S. high school.
 FLEX is a highly competitive program with over 26,000 alumni.